 As soon as baby tooth comes out, regular care can also help in fighting cavities.
 Some dentists recommend cleaning baby’s gums much earlier.
 This can be done with the use of a damp washcloth or gauze.
 Around the age of 1 year, parents can use a soft baby toothbrush with a small amount of toothpaste.
 Brushing twice a day, once especially at night can help reduce the acids that cause decay.
 As a child grows, flossing should also be introduced for a child’s proper dental care.
 Regular brushing and flossing can get rid of bacterial plaque and ensures that every surface and the difficult grooves are reached keeping the mouth cavity-free.
 For complete care, regular visits to a pediatric dentist should also be included.
 Trips to the dentist should start around the first year and continue twice ever year thereafter.
 A pedodontist can help take care of children’s teeth early to avoid possible problems and teach parents how to help care for their children’s teeth.

 For parents in Las Vegas Smile Reef Pediatric Dentistry makes dentist visits fun, safe and inviting to children.
-Dr. Jaren Jensen and his staff take good care of babies and help parents ensure great dental health for their kids.
+The providers at Smile Reef Pediatric Dentistry take good care of babies and help parents ensure great dental health for their kids.